SFI Community Grant

 - Engage and educate youth

 - Train and educate current and future practitioners, i.e. logger training

 - Support and promote Aboriginal, Tribal and Heritage values

 - Support underserved communities

 You can learn more about this opportunity by visiting the funder's website.

 - The Lead Organization in the Project must be a registered, tax-exempt (for example, a 501(c) (3) in the US or registered with the Charities Directorate of the Canada Revenue Agency in Canada), non-profit and/or charitable organization.

-- Please note: SFI Implementation Committees, colleges and universities qualify as tax-exempt organizations.
+- Colleges and universities qualify as tax-exempt organizations.
 Indigenous groups are also eligible to apply.

 - Projects must be collaborative and involve at least one Project Partner, in addition to the Lead Organization.

-- Additional non-profit conservation or community partners will increase the strength of the application.
+- Additional non-profit conservation or community partners may strengthen the Proposal

 - The Project demonstrates how SFI certification complements or engages existing cooperative or government initiatives (including, but not limited to, landscape-scale collaborations) that advance conservation objectives in managed forests, and includes involvement from decision-makers associated with relevant initiatives.